larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   - discussion of subjects unrelated to IETF policy, meetings, activities, or technical concerns;

-  - uncivil commentary, regardless of the general subject; and,
+  - uncivil commentary, regardless of the general subject;

-  - announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or IETF.
+  - announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or IETF;

-  - repeatedly arguing counter to a WG charter that has been approved by the IESG.
+  - repeatedly arguing counter to a WG charter that has been approved by the IESG; and

   - "sealioning", where a participant makes incessant requests for evidence or data, even while remaining superficially polite.